Trump drops Europe tariff threats after reaching deal on Greenland framework

 EU PLANNING EMERGENCY SUMMIT AS TRUMP THREATENS TARIFFS OVER GREENLAND

-Trump said he would impose a 10% tariff on those countries effective on Feb.
+Trump said he would impose a 10% tariff on those countries effective Feb.
 1, with the levy rising to 25% on June 1.
-He added that, "This Tariff will be due and payable until such time as a Deal is reached for the Complete and Total purchase of Greenland."
+He added, "This Tariff will be due and payable until such time as a Deal is reached for the Complete and Total purchase of Greenland."

-Leaders of those eight countries responded with a joint statement on Sunday, explaining that as members of NATO they are "committed to strengthening Arctic security as a shared transatlantic interest," adding that the exercise was pre-coordinated with the Danish military and "poses no threat to anyone."
+Leaders of those eight countries responded with a joint statement Sunday, explaining that as members of NATO they are "committed to strengthening Arctic security as a shared transatlantic interest," adding that the exercise was coordinated with the Danish military and "poses no threat to anyone."

 TRUMP TELLS DAVOS US ALONE CAN SECURE GREENLAND, INSISTS HE WON'T ‘USE FORCE’